 According to the Mayo Clinic, there are 3 million new cases of Alzheimer’s disease each year.
 This condition is tough on families and loved ones.
 If you or a family member have Alzheimer’s disease, you probably think that you can’t obtain burial insurance.
 That is simply not true.
 Sure, there might be life insurance carriers that decline you, but there others that won’t.
 You just need to know where to look and the right type.
 Whether you were just diagnosed with dementia or Alzheimer’s disease, or you are looking for someone else, burial insurance is available.

 In my opinion, there is no disputing how important disability insurance is.
-All you need to do is look up on www.gofundme.com the pain people and families are experiencing.
+Just get on www.gofundme.com to see the pain many people and families are experiencing.
 The solution to many of these situations, simply, would have been a comprehensive, affordable disability insurance policy.
 Their lives could have been so much better.
 If you need disability insurance, you need to know about disability insurance underwriting first.
-Lately, we have received phone calls from many people, interested in disability insurance, but unaware of how their background and health affects their chances of a policy.
-The internet has too many misunderstandings.
-In this article, we discuss the important aspects of disability insurance underwriting.
-We will inform, clarify, and set expectations.

 If you apply for life or disability insurance, usually the carrier sets up a paramedical exam.
 The exam consists of health questions, a height/weight check, a urine sample, among other requirements.
 In the past few years, many carriers are moving away from the traditional process of a paramedical exam to a simplified, non-medical insurance process.
 The simplified process excludes the paramedical exam.
 It usually does, however, require a phone interview with a member of the carrier’s underwriting team.
 In this article, we discuss the simplified process in more detail.
 We also discuss how you can “ace” the insurance underwriting phone interview.